pfilo8/WhyR-Hackathon-2021/README.md

 Those metrics were used to compare the titles and authors of both articles.

 The next two features were created by the comparison of the year of creation.
-The first of them encode checked to see if they were identical, whereas the second contained the opposite information.
+The first of them checke if they were identical, whereas the second contained the opposite information.
 They seem to be redundant.
 However, they could be both false when at least one of the articles did not have an assigned year.

 The last variable checked whether both articles came from the same venue.